 There’s a long, long list of the great things linoleic acid can do.
 Here are some of them:

 - Increase circulation

 - Fight acne

 So why isn’t linoleic acid in every single thing we put on our face?
 Two reasons: oils high in linoleic acid are generally pretty expensive, and they have a very short shelf life – often less than 6 months before they oxidize and go bad.

 Found in high levels in: sunflower oil, safflower oil, soybean oil, hemp seed oil, wheat germ oil

 GLA has a lot of the same great effects as linoleic acid, plus it can reduce inflammation and increase ceramide synthesis (which, as mentioned above, form 50% of the lipid matrix in the stratum corneum).
 It’s a relative of linoleic acid and another essential fatty acid that you need to get from your diet/skincare regimen.

-Found in high levels in: rosehip oil, evening primrose oil (my one true love), borage oil
+Found in high levels in: rosehip oil, evening primrose oil, borage oil